Hackware-Bro/DictonaryAttack/README.md

 # DictonaryAttack

+## Python file working
+you need to install a 3rd party Module named 'requests' to run this python file.

+Type this in the terminal to install: pip install requests

 ## Working
-Doing dictionary http://testphp.vulnweb.com/userinfo.php attack on using the pass.txt file
+Doing dictionary attack on http://testphp.vulnweb.com/userinfo.php using the <b>pass.txt</b> file